jlettvin/Ellipsis/README.md

 # Ellipsis
-## Ellipsis Scientific Paper Drafting Utility
+## Scientific Paper Drafting Utility
 ### Software Automation for Optimizing Scientific Paper Writing

 What is it?